sebalix/odoo-tools/camptocamp_website_tools/readme/DESCRIPTION.rst

-This module provide some improvements for Website.
+This module provides some improvements for Website.